Period Property Painters in Cirencester

 Lime plaster stays slightly flexible and absorbs and releases moisture naturally.
 Applying modern vinyl emulsion to lime plaster traps moisture, causing blistering, peeling, and eventually plaster failure beneath the surface.

-We use breathable mineral-based emulsions and limewash on lime plaster as standard, adjusting surface preparation to match the condition of each wall.
+Breathable mineral-based emulsions and limewash are used on lime plaster as standard, with surface preparation adjusted to match the condition of each wall.

 Original Joinery